chris-stephens/cryptominer/index.md

 ```

 Additional configurations for your specific card can be found here - https://www.xmrstak.com/.

+#### Overclocking
+You can also overclock your GPU to increase overall hashrate.
+This comes at a cost of increased power utilization, heat, and wear on your GPU.
+For AMD cards, [MSI Afterburner](https://www.msi.com/page/afterburner) is probably the best tool.
+For NVidia, you can use [EVGA Precision OC](https://www.evga.com/precisionxoc/), among others.  **Be aware that you can possibly damage your card or have errors during hashing.**

 #### Auto-Start
 Your operating system should be set to auto-login after reboot, however the **xmr-stak** client will still need to start.
 On Windows 10, this can be done by placing a shortcut to the executable in the **shell:startup** folder.
 After doing so, reboot the machine to ensure it starts automatically.